centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

   }
 ```

-This request would then result in the common [`PaymentActionResponse`, explained in the Swagger UI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) and in [Payment Method flows](https://docs.centra.com/guides/shop-api/payment-method-flows) and does not differ anything for Stripe specifically.
+This request would then result in the common [`PaymentActionResponse`, explained in the Swagger UI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) and in [Payment Method flows](https://docs.centra.com/guides/shop-api/payment-method-flows) and does not differ for Stripe specifically.